 1st Petty Officer Ryan Ross said, “They say she’s an old girl.
 She takes a lot of maintenance, I work down in the engine room and that’s what it takes to keep her going.”

 “When he joined the ship in July 2013 it already was rumored she was to be decommissioned, but the engineers held on and kept up maintenance as if the plan was to get another 50 years out of her,” Ross said

 “It’ll be a sad day to see her go, but until she’s actually gone, I’m not going to believe it.”
 Ross added.

 Between August 2011 to May 2012, the US government transferred the two former Coast Guard cutter WHEC 715 Hamilton renamed the BRP Gregorio del Pilar (PF-15) and WHEC 716 Dallas renamed the BRP Ramon Alcaraz (PF-16) to the Philippines through the Excess Defense Articles (EDA) program.

 As a multi-mission surface combatant ship, the two endurance cutter became the first gas-turbine jet engine-powered vessel in the Philippine Navy Fleet.
 Both ships was deployed to the Naval Forces West Area of the West Philippine Sea (also known as the South China Sea).
 The country’s largest warship deployed in the West Philippine Sea to guard the country’s borders.

-By: Jason E. / Bryant Jordan
+By: edit Jason E. / Bryant Jordan